camilobecaa/mvcmastertesis/README.md

 4. **View Results**:
     - The results will be displayed on the web interface, showing the calculated costs and other relevant information.

-## UML Diagrams

-- **Structural Diagram**: Provides an overview of the application's architecture.
-- **Behavioral Diagram**: Illustrates the flow of data and user interactions.

 ## Contributing